priyaparshu/node-api-testing/README.md

 It helps to define properties and perform custom validations.

 Following are the routes for Todo application:
-GET /todos :
+GET /todos : to get all todo
-POST /todos :
+POST /todos : to create a new todo
-GET /todos/:id :
+GET /todos/:id :to get a todo with specific id patch('/todos/:id'): to update a todo Delete('/todos/:id'): to delete a todo

 Testing:
 To test our node application, we will be using mocha which is a framework to test suits.
 It makes asynchronous testing easy and fun.
 We will be using expect as the assertion library.

+Other Library used:
+lodash : to pick the fields that a user is allowed to update.